 - Herbal medication

-Changing your sleep position could also help improve your sleep while you’re pregnant.
-Side sleeping is generally recommended for pregnant women, and many use blankets and pillows for support to make this position more comfortable.
+Changing your sleep position could also help improve your sleep while you are pregnant.
+Side sleeping is generally recommended during pregnancy, and using blankets and pillows for support may make this position more comfortable.

 - Was this article helpful?